sethrandalldev/95ovr/index.md

 ---
 title: Home
 sections:
 - type: intro
   template: intro
   title: Intro
   section_id: intro
   component: intro.html
-    content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+  content: At 95ovr, we are looking to bring a unique and personal perspective on
+    the past, present, and future of the NBA.
+Our articles represent our thoughts on the players, teams, and the league and general.
+We seek to use stats and analysis as we discuss various topics related to the NBA.
   actions:
   - label: Learn More
-        url: /about
+    url: "/about"
-menus:
+layout: home
+menu:
   main:
-    title: Home
     weight: 1
-layout: home

 ---